 About a year ago I wrote about the now all-but-forgotten Michael Phelps bong scandal, and how ridiculous I find it that the nation was so shocked and ready to condemn this young man, when everyone and their mother (well ok, maybe not my mother, but probably everyone else's) has smoked a little weed at a party or two (or three or four or...).
 And now once again, with the media abuzz and the country up in arms over Joe Biden's potty mouth, I find myself amazed (and yet somehow not really surprised) at what a goddamned puritanical society we seem to be.
 Whoopise, did I let let a curse word slip there??
 My bad.

 America likes its athletes squeaky=clean and wholesome, and its leaders dignified, god-fearing and infallible (AHEM, explain George Bush Jr. to me then please.
 Seriously, please, someone try, because I still don't get it...), so inevitably people freak out when those they put on a pedestal are involved with drugs or sex or *gasp* ...swearing?
 (Of course W's druggie/alcoholic past doesn't count, that was before he was important, and so can apparently be forgiven and overlooked).
 Well, perhaps I should clarify: people freak out when there is visual and/or auditory proof of such behavior.
 Because come on, who of us really thinks that a 20-something athlete high on fame and success isn't going to do a little partying and a little getting high on something else, or that Barack Obama isn't letting a few cuss words fly when off air in the Oval Office?
-Those in serious denial, or suffering from extreme naivete
+Those in serious denial, or suffering from extreme naivete, that's who.

 But this is the message the media constantly sends in our society: that no matter how common place certain actions and behaviors may be, and no matter how ultimately benign, they are not to be publicly shown.
 That we, the masses, are free to do what we will, but those the nation holds in esteem--celebrities, politicians--are to be held to a higher standard.
 This is the price to pay for fame and power: you must be perfect.
 Or, at least, project the appearance of perfection.
 It's a ridiculous standard to live up to, and one doomed to failure.
 And it's this hypocritical brand of censorship that perpetuates the ridiculous taboos our country stubbornly clings to.
 It's why the US is widely seen as the Prude of the Western World.
 And I have to think that it shows a serious misplacement of priorities.